penelopelind/penelopelind.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-Please note this webpage is under construction and is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io).
+Please note my academic portfolio is currently under construction and is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io).

 I'm a statistical geneticist in the [Psychiatric Genetics group](https://www.qimrb.edu.au/researchers-and-labs/psychiatric-genetics) at QIMR Berghofer in Brisbane, Australia.
 I'm a molecular biologist by training, and my research is underpinned by a strong foundation in statistical genetic methodologies used in complex trait analysis.